Brunjes History, Family Crest & Coats of Arms

 The surname Brunjes was first found in Westfalia.
 The earliest record dates back to 1206, when Bruning von Staufen, possibly the founder of the village of Breuningsweiler, was mentioned in the "Wurttembergisches Urbunderbuch II."
 In 1284 Chunrat Bruninch was living in Augsburg and in 1351 Cuonrad Brunig was a curator at Baden-Baden.
 An unknown Breininger was recorded in Rottweil in 1357.
 Wolfgang Breuningk was living in Grafental in 1503, and Christoph Breuning in Tubingen in 1539.

-Important Dates for the Brunjes family
+Early History of the Brunjes family

 This web page shows only a small excerpt of our Brunjes research.
 Another 120 words (9 lines of text) covering the years 1757, 1812, 1514, 1687, 1660, 1727, 1702, 1774 and 1827 are included under the topic Early Brunjes History in all our PDF Extended History products and printed products wherever possible.